SUSE/cap-release-notes/Notes-CaaSP.md

   openstack server add security group caasp-worker1 cap
   ```

-* Access to CaaSP nodes
+* Access to CaaS Platform nodes

-  For CAP you might have to log into the CaaSP master and nodes.
+  For CAP you might have to log into the CaaS Platform master and nodes.
 To do so,
   use ssh with the ssh key in the `automation/caasp-openstack-terraform/ssh`
   dir to login as root.

-### Bootstrap CaaSP
+### Bootstrap CaaS Platform

-* Point your browser at the IP of the CaaSP admin node
+* Point your browser at the IP of the CaaS Platform admin node
 * Create a new admin user
 * On `Initial CaaS Platform Configuration`
-  * _Admin node_ - the prefilled value (public/floating ip) needs to be replaced by the internal openstack caasp subnet ip of the CaaSP admin node
+  * _Admin node_ - the prefilled value (public/floating ip) needs to be replaced by the internal OpenStack caasp subnet ip of the CaaS Platform admin node
   * Enable the "Install Tiller" checkbox
 * On `Bootstrap your CaaS Platform`
   * Click [Next]